ngocdung03/coursera-deeplearning-specialization/Note.md

     - Remember the goal of dev set is to help you select between two classifiers A and B: if this selection is affected by incorrect labeling, go fix the problem.
     - Correcting incorrect dev/test set examples:
         - Apply same process to your dev and test sets to makes sure they continue to come from the same distribution.
-        - Consider examining exa ples your algorithm got right as well as ones it got wrong -> not easy to do
+        - Consider examining examples your algorithm got right as well as ones it got wrong -> not easy to do
         - Tran and dev/test data may now come from slightly different distribution (in case dev/test set are corrected by train set isn't).
+### Week 2
 - Build your first system quickly, then iterate:
     - Set up dev/test set and metric
     - Build initial system quickly: find the train set, train it and see